overly-engineered/negligence/README.md

     data.sort();
   },
   {
-    /* How much data should be passed in to the bench function.
+    /* How much data should be passed into the bench function.
 The second value should be double the first for accurate percentage increases.
 You can pass more than two values into this array for more accurate analysis but only the first two will be used for creating the percentage increase.
-Increasing these values will increas the length of time benches take to run. */
+Increasing these values will increase the length of time benches take to run. */
     complexity: [100, 200],
     /* How many times should the bench function be run PER COMPLEXITY VALUE.
-Increasing this will mean in more accurate results, but will increase the length of time benches take to run. */
+Increasing this will mean more accurate results, but will increase the length of time benches take to run. */
     iterations: 1000,
   }
 );